 What's New at CBH

-Colonial Behavioral Health - Prevention Services will offer a FREE Applied Suicide Intervention Skills Training (ASIST) on January 23 & 24 from 8:30 a.m. to 5 p.m.
+Colonial Behavioral Health - Prevention Services will offer a FREE Applied Suicide Intervention Skills Training (ASIST) on June 20 & 21 from 9 a.m. to 5 p.m.

 ASIST is a two-day interactive workshop in suicide first aid.
 ASIST teaches participants to recognize when someone may have thoughts of suicide and work with them to create a plan that will support their immediate safety.